 - If your baby is younger than 3 months, call your pediatrician at the first signs of a cold or a cough.
 At this young age, colds can quickly turn into a more serious illness like bronchitis or pneumonia.

 - If your baby is older than 3 months, there is no reason to call the pediatrician for a cold.

-- If your little one has trouble breathing, her ears hurt or has a stuffy nose for more than 10 days or a cough that lasts more than a week, it’s time to call her pediatrician.
+- If your little one has trouble breathing, their ears hurt or has a stuffy nose for more than 10 days, or a cough that lasts more than a week, it’s time to call the pediatrician.
 These could also indicate a more serious illness in older children.

 Most rashes in children are temporary skin reactions that do not indicate a deeper issue and can quickly go away with topical, over-the-counter treatment.
 However, call your pediatrician if: